 The Times of the Gentiles

-b.)
-The Breast and Arms of Silver (Medo-Persian) - In 538 B.C.
-Babylon fell to the Medes and Persians.
+In 538 BC Babylon fell to the Medes and Persians.
 Darius was the king of the Medes.
-This kingdom, a dual kingdom, portrayed by the two arms, was to last until 330 B.C.
+The Persians eventually became dominant.
+This kingdom, initially a dual kingdom as portrayed by the two arms, was to last until 330 BC.

-c.)
-The Belly and Thighs of Brass (Greece) - Alexander the Great came out of the West with conquest on his mind.
-He conquered the Medo-Persian Empire in 330 B.C.
-After Alexander’s death in 323 B.C. the empire was divided into four parts among his four generals.
-The Grecian empire lasted until 160 B.C. when the Romans came conquering.
+Alexander the Great came out of the West with conquest on his mind.
+He conquered the Persian Empire in 330 BC and established an empire based on Greek language and culture.
+After Alexander’s death in 323 BC, the empire was divided into four parts among his four generals.
+The Grecian empire lasted until 160 BC, when the Romans conquered it.

 Signs of the Endtime